orbeon/orbeon-forms-doc/form-builder/form-area.md

 - Set the section's localizable title by clicking on it.
 To select a different language, use the language selector at the top right of the form area.
-- Delete the section by clicking on the Trashcan icon.
+- Delete the section by clicking on the trashcan icon.
 If the section contains controls, a confirmation dialog appears.
 - Set an optional help message for the section by clicking on the help icon.
 The help is localizable.
 - Set other [section settings](section-settings.md).
 - Open or collapse the section by clicking on the arrow to the left of the section title.